-Your independent, selfguided tour will include such highlights as the Italian, Japanese, and Rose s, streams and lily ponds.
+Your independent, selfguided tour will include such highlights as the Italian, Japanese, and Rose gardens all linked by spacious lawns, streams and lily ponds.
 You won't want to miss the "Sunken Garden," once an abandoned limestone quarry dramatically transformed into a landscaped wonder in the early 20th century.

 Jun 21, 2008· Bringing in tonnes of topsoil by cart and horse, she eventually built the spectacular sunken garden at the base of the abandoned quarry.
 Then she turned to .